The Interdisciplinary Physics Group is based in the University of Galway’s School of Natural Sciences, College of Science and Engineering.

 If you’re interested in working with us, please get in touch… (more info) !

-We acknowledge funding from the Health Research Board, the Environmental Protection Agency, the Geological Survey Ireland, the Irish Research Council, and from Science Foundation Ireland - the latter two combined now to form Taighde Éireann Research Ireland.
+We acknowledge funding from the Health Research Board, the Environmental Protection Agency, the Geological Survey Ireland, the Irish Research Council, and from Science Foundation Ireland - the latter two combined now to form Taighde Éireann Research Ireland and Breakthrough Listen.